 The Federal Communications Commission (FCC) currently defines a standard broadband connection as providing at least 100 Mbps download and 20 Mbps upload.
 In reality, most modern households packed with multiple connected devices will find they need to significantly exceed these baseline speeds to keep everything running seamlessly.

-To avoid overpaying on your monthly utility bill, carefully match your internet plan to your specific household size and daily habits.
-You rarely need the most expensive gigabit package the customer service representative tries to upsell you on.
+To avoid overpaying on your monthly utility bill, carefully calculate your internet plan to match your specific household size and daily habits.
+Instead of guessing, you can use a rigid mathematical formula to determine exactly how much bandwidth you require.
+Add up your devices using this straightforward checklist:

 | Household Type | Recommended Download | Recommended Upload | Best Connection Type | Notes |